Best 5 Balanced Diet Secrets Doctors Want You to Know

 Add protein to every meal with foods like chicken, fish, beans, eggs, lentils, or plant-based protein powders.

-Choose a protein smoothie with Greek yogurt and spinach instead of a mid-morning pastry to keep your energy steady all day.
+I choose a protein smoothie with Greek yogurt and spinach instead of a mid-morning pastry.

 Fad diets often blame carbs, but cutting them out can leave you tired, cranky, and unable to focus.